Rivukis/Spry/README.md

 ## Have Received Matcher

-This matcher is made to be used with [Nimble](https://github.com/Quick/Nimble "Nimble").
+Have Received Matcher is made to be used with [Nimble](https://github.com/Quick/Nimble "Nimble").
+This matcher is part of a separate cocoapod called 'Spry+Nimble'.
+See below for installation.

 All Call Matchers can be used with `to()` and `toNot()`